pequet/core-privatize-folders/README.md

 ### Configuration File

 The list of folders to be privatized is defined in a simple text file.
-By default, the script looks for `privatize.config`, but a custom name can be specified.
+By default, the script looks for `default.config` in its own directory.

-**Example `privatize.config`:**
+**Example `default.config`:**
 ```
 # Folders to privatize
 .cursor